simonsdave/clair-cicd/README.md

 * supplying whitelist via a file does not work!
 * assessor should use whitelist vulnerabilities
 * main ```README.md``` needs a refresh
+  * be sure to check examples in main README.md work as indicated
 * publish ```clair-cicd``` to PyPI